Former First Lady Michelle Obama To Appear On ‘Will And Grace’ Reboot

 Though Michelle Obama hasn’t made many television appearances since leaving the White House, the former First Lady has continued to champion her causes which include children’s health and helping them make better choices when it comes to nutrition and being more active in general.
 She has tried to make America healthier with an introduction of better school lunches, though it didn’t necessarily go down well with everyone.

-The former First Lady has continued to speak to women around the country, and recently opened up to a group of women in Colorado about what it was like to be cut down by racism, even in a position of power.
+The former First Lady has continued to speak to women around the country and recently opened up to a group of women in Colorado about what it was like to be cut down by racism, even in a position of power.
 The mother-of-two spoke about how she was often criticized simply for being black and how women are cut down so often they don’t always even know they are bleeding from deep patriarchal wounds.
 She revealed that one of the most hurtful insults she read was when she was called “an ape in heels.”

 [Featured Image by Kevin Winter/Getty Images]